Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 ## QA / Informational / Low / Gas findings

 As of today, this tier competes for a much smaller set of the prize pool.
-At the moment, the awards are calucated as such:
+At the moment, the awards are calculated as such:

 ```
 Low Risk Shares: 1 * (0.9 ^ (findingCount - 1)) / findingCount